Minimal88/g5500-ardushield/README.md

 Once you have a board ready make sure to flash the board with the K3NG software, properly configured for the pins assigned to each function.

+You can see some pictures of the board homebrewed [here](https://goo.gl/photos/bw671UsoGTs3t2yWA).

 ## Contribute

 Please open a github issue for any suggestions or bugs you find.